 You will also need to be mindful of the crystal sizes as they can affect the volume of salt that you are adding to your dish.
-A teaspoon of a fine sea salt will contain far more salt than a teaspoon of kosher salt.
+A teaspoon of fine sea salt will contain far more salt than a teaspoon of kosher salt.
 The larger crystals of kosher salt do not pack as tightly together so it will deliver less flavor to your dish.
 For a more accurate measurement, you may want to measure by weight instead of volume.

 Is kosher salt easier to find than sea salt?
 Or vice versa?

 Both kosher salt and sea salt can be found on the shelves of most grocery stores.
 One is not easier to find than the other.